mjordan/islandora_solution_pack_xml/README.md

 # Islandora XML Solution Pack

-Simple Islandora Solution Pack that allows for ingesting and viewing content structured within XML files.
-This solution pack is a successor to the overly complex [Islandora Feeds](https://github.com/mjordan/islandora_feeds) module.
-The original motivation for that module, and therefore of the one described in this README, can be found in this [Islandora Google group thread](https://groups.google.com/forum/#!searchin/islandora/jordan$20database/islandora/vqJZH7bxBDc/SzSygjj1RQsJ).
+Islandora Solution Pack that allows for ingesting and viewing content structured within XML files.
+This solution pack offers a simpler solution to the goals of the overly complex [Islandora Feeds](https://github.com/mjordan/islandora_feeds) module, the original motivation of which can be found in [this Islandora Google group thread](https://groups.google.com/forum/#!searchin/islandora/jordan$20database/islandora/vqJZH7bxBDc/SzSygjj1RQsJ).

 ## Introduction

-This module provides mechanisms for ingesting and viewing XML OBJ files in Islandora.
-The solution pack is "simple" because:
+This solution pack provides mechanisms for ingesting and viewing XML OBJ files in Islandora.
+It is "simpler" than Islandora Feeds because:

 * It does not offer any way of editing the XML files.
 If users need to modify an XML file, they must replace the object's OBJ datastream using the standard tools provided within an object's Datastreams tab.
 * It does not generate any derivatives.